 Now that you got your location down pat, it’s time to keep it clean.

-Last year, a group of campers in Alberta, Canada had to pay a hefty fine after a close encounter with wolves.
+A few years back, a group of campers in Alberta, Canada had to pay a hefty fine after a close encounter with wolves.
 Their campsite was apparently so messy that it attracted the pack, and the rangers had no choice but to shoot one wolf down.

 Both scenarios could have easily ended in a disaster.
 They could also have been easily avoided if the campers just bothered to clean up.

-Sleeping Directly On The Ground
+Sleeping Directly on the Ground

-Get A Sleeping Pad
+Get a Sleeping Pad

 A sleeping pad is a simple but effective way to provide a layer of protection from the ground.
 You can get an inflatable pad when you want to go lightweight.
 The downside is that these can puncture when used on tough terrain.
 Self-inflating and closed-cell foam pads are slightly bulkier but are more reliable if you’re car camping or if you want to go to a more rugged site.

-Choose A Good Sleeping Bag
+Choose a Good Sleeping Bag

 In a survival situation with limited resources, you can make a raised bed from raw materials or use debris like leaf litter, grass, and twigs to protect you from direct exposure to the ground.

-Not Using An Efficient Firelay
+Not Using an Efficient Firelay

 Another type of long-burning firelay is a Siberian log fire.
-This type of fire requires a lot more muscle and skill, but can burn for hours on end so you might want to give it a try on your next camping trip.
+This type of fire requires a lot more muscle and skill, but can burn for hours on end, so you might want to give it a try on your next camping trip.

 Not Keeping Warm Enough

-Case in point: sleeping sweaty.
+Case in point—sleeping sweaty.
 If you’re sweating through your clothes or have damp clothes on, you’re most likely to get colder as the night goes on.
-In extreme situations this can even lead to hypothermia, so make it a point to always switch to dry, breathable base layers before tucking in at night.
+In extreme situations, this can even lead to hypothermia, so always switch to dry, breathable base layers before tucking in at night.

-Forgetting A Pillow
+Forgetting a Pillow

-Sure, you can make do by using a stuff sack and some spare clothing, but in the summer where you really don’t have coats and jackets to use, bringing a camp pillow can really make a huge difference in terms of camp comfort.
+Sure, you can make do using a stuff sack and some spare clothing.
+But in the summer, when you really don’t have coats and jackets to use, bringing a camp pillow can make a huge difference in terms of camp comfort.
 And when you get a good night’s sleep, you’ll have a better mood and more energy in the morning.